Rajkapoor51/OTP-Varification-in-ReactJs/README.md

-It is Simple OTP -Varification Form.
+It is Simple OTP varification Task.
 It is based on ReactJs.

 Screenshots:-